Hot Swap 101 and Why Automation Works Best

 Posted: 9th July 2019

-What is hot-swap and why would you need to test it in the first place?
+What is hot-swap, and why would you need to test it in the first place?
+Find out why automation works best.

 I’ll start by saying I’m not about to delve into the technical intricacies of hot-swapping (our CEO, Mike, goes into greater detail about this as well as the things to consider when designing devices with this capability).
 Instead I’m stripping it back a bit – highlighting the issues commonly faced with the manual aspect of this operation, and why automating it in a testing environment is the solution.